domotz/support_scripts/public_api_utils/bulk_script_apply/README.md

 ## FAQ

 **Q: Can I edit Excel while the script is running?**
-A: No. Close Excel before running `mass-apply`.
+A: No. Close Excel before running `bulk-apply`.

 **Q: What happens if I change columns in Excel?**
 A: The script validates that columns match the script parameters.
 If mismatched, regenerate with `create-excel`.